databio/pepatac/docs/run-cluster.md

 - `--compute slurm`.
 Submit the jobs to a SLURM cluster using `sbatch`.
 - `--compute sge`.
 Submit the jobs to a SGE cluster using `qsub`.
-- `--compute docker`.
-Submit the jobs locally using the `databio/PEPATAC` docker image.
-- `--compute singularity`.
-Submit the jobs locally using the singularity image.
-- `--compute singularity_slurm`.
-Submit jobs using `sbatch`, but run them using the singularity image.

 To show how this works, let's run the example project using the `slurm` compute package.
 Used `-d` for a dry run to create the submits scripts but not run them: